nielsophey/VirtualEventAgenda/README.md

 ### The potential changes you have to make to build your Virtual Agenda

 If you want to use the Virtual Agenda in your context, it is a good practice to change the appearance of the website to meet more your corporate design guidelines.
+The whole VirtualAgenda Project is based on the sample Blazor Website.
+So we have bootstrap behind the scenes.
+So feel free to update and change all css-files in the repository.
+Best starting point is the site.css File in the wwwroot\css folder.

+If you want to change the text on the website, feel free to change it in the .razor Files under the \pages folder.

+[SAMPLES]

 ### How to deploy the Virtual Agenda website on Azure

+There are multiple ways of deployment.
+To leverage the azure portal do the following steps:

+[TODO]

 ## Some tips

+> [!IMPORTANT]
+> If you have deployed your VirtualAgenda to Azure - you can add an application setting in the configuration __UseAdmin__ and set the value to __false__!
+The VirtualAgenda will then hide the build agenda site.
+You will still be able to directly call the build agenda site by using the direct path _nameofyourwebsite_.azurewebsites.net/BuildAgenda.